PtrMan/NaExp19-2/README.md

-Non-Axiomatic Logic based reasoner Experimental system.
+Non-Axiomatic Logic based reasoner experimental system

 * first in providing a useable Rule-compiler
 * first in providing a OSS implementation of a native system based on NAL